 The key to a successful project is in the planning.
-Creating a project plan is the first thing you should do when undertaking any kind of project.
+Creating a project plan is the first thing you should do when undertaking any project.

 This article looks at a simple, practical approach to project planning.
 On completion of this guide, you should have a sound project planning approach that you can use for future projects.

 As a first step, it is important to identify the stakeholders in your project.
-It is not always easy to identify the stakeholders of a project, particularly those impacted indirectly.
+It is not always easy to determine the stakeholders of a project, particularly those impacted indirectly.
 Examples of stakeholders are:

 Once you have established a clear set of goals, they should be recorded in the project plan.
-It can be useful to also include the needs and expectations of your stakeholders.
+It can be useful also to include the needs and expectations of your stakeholders.

 At this point in the planning, you could choose to use a software package such as Microsoft Project to create your project schedule.
 Alternatively, use one of the many free templates available.
 Input all of the deliverables, tasks, durations and the resources who will complete each task.